Below are some preliminary thoughts on the relationship between music and [lacanian] fantasy —

 With the above additions in mind, for the sake of completeness, the revised definition of fantasy would finally read as the subject’s proto-symbolic and symbolic mechanism which designates the coordinates of his/her desire in relation to the other by means of sustaining herself at the level of her growing or vanishing desire.

-Before progressing any further, I find it imperative to firstly a) establish the common denominator between the Lacanian orders and the music of X and Y composer so as to dispel any misgivings over the application of a psychoanalytic methodology in order to aid understanding.
+Before progressing any further, I find it imperative to firstly a) establish the common denominator between the Lacanian orders and music so as to dispel any misgivings over the application of a psychoanalytic methodology in order to aid understanding.
 Secondly, b) I would like to determine the structural similarities between desire and music, thus further showing that the correspondences are not between two incompatible concepts, but instead, they designate notions which exhibit fundamental structural affinities.
 Starting with the latter, Lacan clearly locates desire in the metonymic plane when he writes that “the symptom is a metaphor, whether one likes to admit it or not, just as desire is metonymy, even if man scoffs at the idea.”
 In linguistic terms, while metaphor works by substitution, metonymy works by contiguity.
 Therefore, the metonymic plane on which desire is located should be associated with the metonymic signifying vector that leads to a ceaseless process of unfolding.
 The elementary graph of desire in Fig.1 should suffice in visualizing the psychoanalytic differences between metonymy and metaphor.
 Desire is produced in the diachronic friction between the metaphoric and metonymic vectors.
 In the graph’s expanded form, Lacan connects this intersection with the subject’s self-constitution on the basis of the message via the other [$♢a].
 Once friction is generated, desire essentially flows in the same direction as the signifying chain.

 Fig.1 : Elementary cell from Lacan’s Graph of Desire, where (S–>S’ = signifying chain), (Δ–>$ = subject’s intentionality).

-Similarly, at its fundamental level, I understand the music of X and Y to be nothing but an endless chain of signification which sets in motion a ceaseless process of unfolding within the symbolic order.
+Similarly, at its fundamental level, I understand music to be nothing but an endless chain of signification which sets in motion a ceaseless process of unfolding within the symbolic order.
 Once the subject as listener is introduced into the music’s metonymic unfolding, metaphoric associations are produced at the point de capiton in the rightmost intersection of the graph of desire.
 I am further convinced that the diachronic dimension at the point of intersection along the signifying chain can never be theorized in music since it always produces only metaphorical associations to other sounds.
 Unlike words, a retroactive punctuation is but a further illusory memory of its synchronic one.
 This interpretation leads one to assign musical fantasies the role of pulling the listening subject towards and away from the diachronic (leftmost intersection) point de capiton.
 Thus, the dissolution of fantasy in the symbolic order would coincide with the attainment of a perfect and absolute signification.

 Returning to point a), inspecting the passage of time provides the common denominator necessary in order to situate musical associations within the Lacanian orders by virtue of connoting each order with its characteristic temporal umwelt.
 While J.T.Fraser’s theory of time as conflict distinguishes six temporal umwelts, Lacanian orders are associated only with that of: 1.
 Eo-temporality, which is the umwelt that “displays the dyadic relationship of before/after but not a preferred direction of time.”
 This temporality of pure succession is where the order of the real operates.
 2. Biotemporality, which is linked to the imaginary order in that “the emergence of the biotemporal present is defined in terms of needs of the organism” and its “demand for immediate satisfaction that characterizes [Freud’s] pleasure-principle [further reminding] one of the creature present [that] displays no long-term expectation or memory.”
 3. Noo-temporality, which is the umwelt that “extends the if-then relationship of conditional probability […] into the long-term memory of man.”
 Common usage describes this umwelt as ‘human time’, by clearly distinguishing between past, present, and future thus constituting the temporality of the symbolic order.
-The musical parallels of this temporal interpretation should be self-evident given that both X and Y (as well as music in general) invoke different temporalities in their unfolding.

 Finally, returning to the original quest of determining whether fantasy functions in music, I can theoretically conclude that: